 Luckily, these mushrooms are easy to access in a variety of forms.
-Choose the one that best suits your lifestyle!
+Whether you’re eating them whole or snacking on mushroom gummies, choose the one that best suits your lifestyle!

 Shiitakes are popular and versatile.
 Pick up a bag at your local grocer or farmers market.
 Then, gently wash your fresh shiitake mushrooms, remove the stem, and add them to stir fry and soups.
 You can even use shiitakes as a meat substitute, adding them to ragus and veggie burgers.

 Check out Chowhound’s list of the best shiitake recipes for a little inspiration.